caniko/BiKiPy/documentation/source/project_structure/sequence.rst

 Perimeter
 ---------
-- Only MakeSense perimeters are supported.
+Only MakeSense perimeters are supported.
 These are stored in the "Perimeter" directory/folder.
-- The file-stem is the perimeter set ID (PID).
-If a perimeter set is stored in several files you must also include a unique identifier (UID) after the perimeter set ID (delimit!).
-Opinion: The unique identifier could be a sequence of numbers, letters, or random.
-Example: A-1.csv; where A is the perimeter set ID and 1 is the unique identifier.
-- Make sure that you don't use the same label for the different perimeters when they are defined in MakeSense.
-You can change the label in the file if you have to ensure this later.

 - Optional, for inspection, you can include an image with the perimeter set as the file-stem.
 Optionally, include the uid if it is specific to the subset (delimit!).

 Metadata